Blackdread/filter-sort-jooq-api/README.md

 # Current version

-Takes Map of key/alias with value and do the sorting/filtering
+Takes Map of key/alias with value and do the sorting/filtering.

-Javax validation is used mostly as documentation for code (Nullable and NotNull)
+Javax validation is used mostly as documentation for code (Nullable and NotNull).

+Custom exception to allow to easily catch it in web environment of Spring with @ControllerAdvice and then give proper error message in REST API.

+No if/else usage, everything is inside API.

 ## Filtering